National accounts and GDP

 Among the EU Member States, there was a wide variation in investment intensity and this may, in part, reflect different stages of economic development as well as growth dynamics over recent years (see Figure 10).
 In 2016, gross fixed capital formation (in current prices) as a share of GDP was 19.7 % in the EU-28 and 20.1 % in the euro area (EA-19).
 It was highest in Ireland (29.3 %), the Czech Republic (24.6 %), Sweden (24.1 %) and Malta (23.4 %) and lowest in Portugal (14.9 %) and Greece (11.4 %).

-The vast majority of investment was made by the private sector, as can be seen from Table 5: in 2013, investment by businesses and households accounted for 16.7 % of the EU-28’s GDP, whereas the equivalent figure for public sector investment was 3.0 %.
-In relative terms, Estonia had the highest public investment (5.5 % of GDP) and investment by the business sector (17.8 %), while investment by households was highest in Finland (6.4 %).
-Investment by households (as a share of GDP) in 2013 was notably lower than in 2003 in Ireland, Spain and Cyprus, while it was notably higher in Romania (again comparing 2014 with 2005); Germany (2005–2014) and Bulgaria (2005–2013) were the only other EU Member States to report an increase in the share of household investment in GDP.
+The vast majority of investment was made by the private sector, as can be seen from Table 5: in 2015, investment by businesses and households accounted for 17.1 % of the EU-28’s GDP, whereas the equivalent figure for public sector investment was 3.0 %.
+In relative terms, Hungary (2014 data) had the highest public investment (5.5 % of GDP), while investment by the business sector was highest in Sweden (17.1 %) and by households was highest in Germany (6.4 %; 2014 data).
+Investment by households (as a share of GDP) in 2014 was notably lower than in 2005 in Ireland, Greece, Cyprus and Spain, while it was notably higher in Romania (again comparing 2014 with 2005); Germany (2005–2014) and Bulgaria (2005–2013) were the only other EU Member States to report an increase in the share of household investment in GDP.
 A similar comparison shows a relatively large fall in Latvia, Slovenia, Slovakia, Estonia (all 2005–2014), as well as in Bulgaria (2005–2013) for business investment.